GRDigital/hobo/book/src/basic-concepts/borrowing-and-storage.md

 }
 ```

-Or, you can clone the value for reference, if you don't need to know what it is after mutation:
+Or, you can clone the value:

 ```rust,noplaypen
 #[derive(Clone)]